SocCog-Team/Multiple-Cameras-Acquisition/README.md

 - change the interpretation of -1 to mean Auto for gain and exposure time, add a toggle for the white balance add a per camera save path and file prefix/suffix

+- Fix the image X and Y Reverse options so that the iamges are not left right flipped.

 # Code structure: